-In cases where WalkMe continues to look for an element and cannot find it, you may view the element originally selected by clicking the.
+In cases where WalkMe continues to look for an element and cannot find it, you may view the element originally selected by clicking the eyeball icon:

-All Steps, Super Steps, and Walk-Thrus can be segmented with a Play Step Rule or through the Segmentation Center.
-The status of this rule will appear in the Flow Tracker with these symbols:
+All steps, Super Steps, and Walk-Thrus can be segmented with a Play Step Rule or through the Segmentation Center.
+The status of this Rule will appear in the Flow Tracker with one of these symbols:

 Hover over the icon to see more detail about the Rule used.
-If a Segmentation Rule is False the Step, Super Step, or Walk-Thru will not attempt to play.
+If a Segmentation Rule is False, the step, Super Step, or Walk-Thru will not play.

 |Condition can only be checked during playback|

-The General Tab contains the Global Account Details, and information on the Walk-Thru Level:
+The General tab contains the Global Account Details, and information on the Walk-Thru List:

 This tab displays alerts for your account.

-- Domain Conflict.
-This message will display in the Flow Tracker if your content navigates to a different domain page or ig there are iframes on the page with different domains.
+- Domain Conflict: This message will display in the Flow Tracker if your content navigates to a different domain page or if there are iFrames on the page with different domains;

 This tab displays all Custom CSS for the WalkMe account.
-Use this Tab to try out new CSS for your account.
+Use this tab to try out new CSS on your account.
 Changes made and applied within this tab are previewed in the production environment for testing only.
-To make changes permanent, they must be added in the Editor.
+To make changes permanent, they must be added in the WalkMe Editor.

 Resolving Common Issues

-My walk-Thru Stops At When An Element Changes Or Disappears
+My Walk-Thru Stops Playing When an Element Changes or Disappears